Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

 [TOC]
 - - -

-# Frequently Asked Questions - Routing
+# Frequently Asked Questions - Routing with Routino router

 ## Why do route instructions use different languages?